saylesss88/nix-book/src/nix/cachix_devour.md

 Using devour-flake to Cache All Your Flake Outputs to Cachix

-When working with Nix flakes, it’s common to have many outputs—packages, apps, dev shells, NixOS or Darwin configurations, and more.
+When working with Nix flakes, it’s common to have many outputs: packages, apps, dev shells, NixOS or Darwin configurations, and more.
 Efficiently building and caching all these outputs can be challenging, especially in CI or when collaborating.
 This is where devour-flake and Cachix shine.

-Why Use devour-flake?
+**Why Use the devour-flake?**

-By default, building all outputs of a flake with `nix build .#a .#b ... .#z` can be slow and inefficient, as Nix will evaluate the flake multiple times—once for each output. devour-flake solves this by generating a "consumer" flake that depends on all outputs, allowing you to build everything in one go with a single evaluation
+By default, building all outputs of a flake with `nix build .#a .#b ... .#z` can be slow and inefficient, as Nix will evaluate the flake multiple times, once for each output. devour-flake solves this by generating a "consumer" flake that depends on all outputs, allowing you to build everything in one go with a single evaluation